vsivsi/gridfs-locks/README.md

-var lockColl = new LockCollection( db,      // Must be an open mongodb connection object {                       // Options: All except 'root' can be overridden per lock.
+var lockColl = new LockCollection( db,      // Must be an open mongodb connection object {                       // Options: All except 'root' can be overridden
     root: 'fs',           // root name for the collection.
-Cannot be changed.
                           // Default: 'fs'
-    lockExpiration: 300,  // seconds until a lock expires in the database.
+    lockExpiration: 300,  // secs until a lock expires in the database
                           // Default: 0 (Never expire)
-    timeOut: 30,          // seconds to poll when obtaining a lock that is not available.
+    timeOut: 30,          // secs to poll for an unavailable lock
                           // Default: 0 (Do not poll)
-    pollingInterval: 5,   // seconds between attempts to acquire a lock while waiting.
+    pollingInterval: 5,   // secs between attempts to acquire a lock
                           // Default: 5 sec
-    metaData: null        // metadata to store in the lock documents, useful for debugging.
+    metaData: null        // any metadata to store in the lock documents
                           // Default: null
     w: 1                  // mongodb write-concern  Default: 1
   });